 Project Location.

 This project is located in the near-shore of Puget Sound at the northern end of Browns Bay within Watershed Resource Inventory Area (WRIA) 8 Lake Washington-Cedar-Sammamish Watershed at the mouth of Lund’s Gulch Creek.
-The site is situated south of Mukilteo, west of City of Lynnwood preserved parkland in the upper Lund’s Gulch area, lying predominantly within unincorporated Snohomish County with a small area located within the City of Edmonds.
-Two figures are attached in PRISM; Figure 1: Vicinity Map and Figure 2: Project Area Map.
+The site is situated south of Mukilteo, west of City of Lynnwood preserved parkland in the upper Lund’s Gulch area, lying predominantly within unincorporated Snohomish County with a small area of park owned property located within the City of Edmonds.
+Two figures are attached in PRISM; Figure 1: Vicinity Map and Planning Area Map.

 Brief Project Summary.

-This Planning project includes preliminary and final design of improvements focused on enhancing rearing habitat for non-natal juvenile Chinook (threatened), coho, and chum salmon; cutthroat trout and other fish species.
-The project entails removing a portion of the hard armored rock railroad embankment, installing a multi-span bridge, creating a nearly one acre tidal marsh pocket estuary and stream connected freshwater wetlands, and enhancing and restoring approximately one acre of near-shore and stream riparian buffers along 1050' of shoreline.
-The bridge opening will enable a widened creek meander, improved delta formation and sediment delivery, and floodwater dissipation.
-Enhanced ADA and longer seasonal access will be provided to the 20,000 park visitors; and interpretive signage will enhance experience of the educationally based user groups that currently frequent the park.
+This Planning project includes preparing preliminary design deliverables of improvements focused on enhancing rearing habitat for non-natal juvenile Chinook (threatened), coho, and chum salmon; cutthroat trout and other fish species for a future restoration project.
+The design will include removing approximately130 linear feet of hard armored rock railroad embankment, installing a four-span bridge, creating nearly one acre of tidal marsh pocket estuary, connecting a small freshwater wetland to the creek, enhancing and restoring approximately one acre of nearshore and stream riparian buffers along 1050' of shoreline, and restoring sediment delivery that will support approximately one acre of delta formation.
+The bridge opening will dissipate flood waters and enable a widened creek meander that will be dynamic over time creating essential habitat.

-Note: The Feasibility Study is still underway at the time of this pre-site submittal.
-The scope, goals, objectives, outcomes, cost estimate, etc for this project is dependent on the final preferred alternative that will be determined in May 2015.
+Note: The scope of the Feasibility Study that commenced in October 2014 is currently being expanded to include additional geotechnical and railroad analysis to gain better understanding of constructability issues prior to initiating design.
+The final study is estimated to be completed by early fall.
+A copy will be provided to the grant manager upon completion.

 Problems Statement.